 1980- Fire in the mill at Llansantffraid

-1981- Price Charles visited Llansantffraid to open the new mill which was the most modern mill in Europe at the time.
+1981- Prince Charles visited Llansantffraid to open the new mill which was the most modern mill in Europe at the time.

 1987- L.Rowland & Co acquired